-With a production capacity of assembling over 25,000 surface-mount (SMT) components per hour on four machines in Germany and two in Romania, our SMT electronics manufacturing service covers the complete spectrum of case sizes, including QFB, BGA µBGA, CBDA, CSP, Flip-Chip and 0204.
+With a production capacity of assembling over 25,000 surface-mount (SMT) components per hour on five machines in Germany and two in Romania, our SMT electronics manufacturing service covers the complete spectrum of case sizes, including QFB, BGA µBGA, CBDA, CSP, Flip-Chip and 0204.

 Depending on the project and order size, your SMT assembly project will be produced on our SMT manufacturing lines.
 Small and medium-quantities are usually assembled on our Stand-Alone machines.
 After the SMT components are assembled, the boards are soldered with a Reflow process.
-During the final step of the SMT production process, an automated optical inspection (AOI) is performed to make sure that all components have been soldered correctly and that the boards are ready for delivery.
+During the final step of the SMT production process, CAI or automated optical inspection (AOI) is performed to make sure that all components have been soldered correctly and that the boards are ready for delivery.

 For prototypes and small-series orders, we also offer vapor phase soldering in addition to standard reflow soldering.
 For vapor phase soldering, we use the Asscon VP 32 Vapor Phase (Galden LS230) soldering system.
 Vapor phase soldering allows us to solder electronic components at lower peak temperatures.

 In addition to SMT manufacturing processes, we also offer conventional THT assembly, as well as cable assembly and device mounting.
-For faulty designs or problematic assemblies, we also provide a range of SMT und BGA Rework services, regardless of where your boards were originally assembled.
+For faulty designs or problematic assemblies, we also provide a range of SMT and BGA Rework services, regardless of where your boards were originally assembled.

 Electronics manufacturing using surface-mount technology (SMT) simply means that electronic components are assembled with automated machines that place components on to the surface of a board (printed circuit board, PCB).
 In contrast to conventional through-hole technology (THT) processes, SMT components are placed directly on the surface of a PCB instead of being soldered to a wire lead.
 When it comes to electronic assembly, SMT is the most frequently used process in the industry.